 - We can provide recommendations for tester / observers

 - Follow all guidelines and procedures required of the Alliance of Therapy Dogs organization on all of your visits

 OK - You're registered as a therapy team - what's next?

-- We use the R.E.A.D. training material created by Intermountain Therapy Animals organization which created the R.E.A.D. program in 1999.
+- The tutoring training includes training material created by Intermountain Therapy Animals organization which created the R.E.A.D. program in 1999.

 - All Paws to R.E.A.D. teams must purchase their own copy of the R.E.A.D. training manual from ITA.

-Sprite's Hero Paws to R.E.A.D.
-Volunteer training classes:
+Sprite's HERO Paws to R.E.A.D.
+Volunteer tutoring training classes:

 - Held at public libraries on Saturdays

 - Take the OPEN BOOK training manual quiz, watch the ITA training DVD, and have LOTS of time for Q&A

 - Learn FUN strategies for supporting the reader with the assistance of your dog